OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:1

-Then the entire assembly of them set out and brought Him before Pilate.
+Then the entire assembly arose and brought him to Pilate.

 ## Luke 23:2

-And they began to bring charges against Him, saying,
-“We found this man misleading our nation and forbidding us to pay taxes to Caesar,
+They began to accuse him, saying, “We have found this man misleading our nation and opposing payment of taxes to Caesar, claiming to be Christ, a king.”
-and saying that He Himself is Christ, a King.”

 ## Luke 23:3

-Now Pilate asked Him, saying, “So You are the King of the Jews?”
-And He answered him and said, “It is as you say.”
+Pilate asked him, “Are you the king of the Jews?”
+Jesus replied, “It is as you say.”

 ## Luke 23:4

-But Pilate said to the chief priests and the crowds,
-“I find no grounds for charges in the case of this man.”
+Then Pilate said to the chief priests and the crowd, “I find no basis for a charge against this man.”

 ## Luke 23:5

-But they kept on insisting, saying,
-“He is stirring up the people, teaching all over Judea, starting from Galilee as far as this place!”
+But they insisted, “He stirs up the people, teaching throughout Judea, starting from Galilee and coming here.”

 ---

 ## Luke 23:6

-Now when Pilate heard this, he asked whether the man was a Galilean.
+When Pilate heard this, he asked if the man was a Galilean.

 ## Luke 23:7

-And when he learned that He belonged to Herod’s jurisdiction,
-he sent Him to Herod, since he also was in Jerusalem at the time.
+Upon learning that he was under Herod’s jurisdiction, he sent him to Herod, who was also in Jerusalem at that time.

 ## Luke 23:8

-Now Herod was overjoyed when he saw Jesus;
-for he had wanted to see Him for a long time, because he had been hearing about Him,
-and was hoping to see some sign performed by Him.
+Herod was delighted to see Jesus, as he had wanted to see him for a long time, having heard about him and hoping to see him perform a sign.

 ## Luke 23:9

-And he questioned Him at some length; but He offered him no answer at all.
+He questioned him at length, but Jesus gave him no answer.

 ## Luke 23:10

-Now the chief priests and the scribes stood there, vehemently charging Him.
+The chief priests and the scribes stood there, vehemently accusing him.

 ## Luke 23:11

-And Herod, together with his soldiers, treated Him with contempt and mocked Him,
-dressing Him in a brightly shining robe, and sent Him back to Pilate.
+Herod, with his soldiers, treated him with contempt and mocked him.
+Dressing him in an elegant robe, they sent him back to Pilate.

 ## Luke 23:12

-And so Herod and Pilate became friends with one another that very day;
-for previously, they had been enemies toward each other.
+That day Herod and Pilate became friends; previously, they had been enemies.

 ---

 ## Luke 23:13

-Now Pilate summoned the chief priests, the rulers, and the people,
+Pilate called together the chief priests, the rulers, and the people,

 ## Luke 23:14

-and said to them,
-“You brought this man to me on the ground that He is inciting the people to revolt;
+and said, “You brought me this man as one inciting the people to rebellion.
+I have examined him in your presence and found no basis for your charges against him.
-and behold, after examining Him before you, I have found no basis at all in the case of this man
-for the charges which you are bringing against Him.

 ## Luke 23:15

-No, nor has Herod, for he sent Him back to us; and behold, nothing deserving death has been done by Him.
+Neither has Herod, for he sent him back to us; as you see, he has done nothing deserving death.

 ## Luke 23:16

-Therefore I will punish Him and release Him.”
+Therefore, I will punish him and then release him.”

 ## Luke 23:17

-[Now he was obliged to release to them at the feast one prisoner.]
+[Now he was obliged to release one prisoner to them at the festival.]

 ## Luke 23:18

-But they cried out all together, saying,
-“Away with this man, and release to us Barabbas!”
+But the whole crowd shouted, “Away with this man!
+Release Barabbas to us!”

 ## Luke 23:19

-(He was one who had been thrown into prison for a revolt that took place in the city, and for murder.)
+(Barabbas had been thrown into prison for a rebellion in the city and for murder.)

 ## Luke 23:20

-But Pilate, wanting to release Jesus, addressed them again,
+Wanting to release Jesus, Pilate addressed them again.

 ## Luke 23:21

-but they kept crying out, saying, “Crucify, crucify Him!”
+But they kept shouting, “Crucify him!
+Crucify him!”

 ## Luke 23:22

-And he said to them a third time,
-“Why, what has this man done wrong?
-I have found in His case no grounds for a sentence of death;
-therefore I will punish Him and release Him.”
+For the third time he spoke to them: “Why?
+What crime has this man committed?
+I find no grounds for a death sentence.
+Therefore, I will punish him and release him.”

 ## Luke 23:23

-But they were insistent, with loud voices, demanding that He be crucified.
+But they were insistent, with loud shouts demanding that he be crucified, and their voices prevailed.
-And their voices began to prevail.

 ## Luke 23:24

-And so Pilate decided to have their demand carried out.
+So Pilate decided to grant their demand.

 ## Luke 23:25

-And he released the man for whom they were asking, who had been thrown into prison for revolt and murder;
-but he handed Jesus over to their will.
+He released the man who had been thrown into prison for insurrection and murder, the one they asked for, and surrendered Jesus to their will.

 ---

 ## Luke 23:26

-And when they led Him away, they seized a man, Simon of Cyrene, as he was coming in from the country,
-and placed on him the cross to carry behind Jesus.
+As they led him away, they seized Simon of Cyrene, who was coming in from the countryside, and placed the cross on him to carry behind Jesus.

 ## Luke 23:27

-Now following Him was a large crowd of the people, and of women who were mourning and grieving for Him.
+A large crowd followed, including women who mourned and lamented for him.

 ## Luke 23:28

-But Jesus turned to them and said,
-“Daughters of Jerusalem, stop weeping for Me, but weep for yourselves and for your children.
+Jesus turned to them and said, “Daughters of Jerusalem, do not weep for me; weep for yourselves and for your children.

 ## Luke 23:29

-For behold, days are coming when they will say,
-‘Blessed are those who cannot bear, and the wombs that have not given birth,
-and the breasts that have not nursed!’
+For the time will come when you will say, ‘Blessed are the barren, the wombs that never bore, and the breasts that never nursed.’

 ## Luke 23:30

 Then

-> they will begin to say to the mountains, ‘Fall on us,’
+> they will say to the mountains, ‘Fall on us!’
 > and to the hills, ‘Cover us!’

 ## Luke 23:31

-For if they do these things when the tree is green, what will happen when it is dry?”
+For if people do these things when the tree is green, what will happen when it is dry?”

 ---

 ## Luke 23:32

-Now two others, who were criminals, were also being led away to be put to death with Him.
+Two other men, both criminals, were also led out with him to be executed.

 ## Luke 23:33

-And when they came to the place called The Skull,
-there they crucified Him and the criminals, one on the right and the other on the left.
+When they came to the place called the Skull, they crucified him there, along with the criminals—one on his right, the other on his left.

 ## Luke 23:34

-But Jesus was saying,
-“Father, forgive them; for they do not know what they are doing.”
+Jesus said, “Father, forgive them, for they do not know what they are doing.”
+And they divided up his clothes by casting lots.
-And they cast lots, dividing His garments among themselves.

 ## Luke 23:35

-And the people stood by, watching.
-And even the rulers were sneering at Him, saying,
-“He saved others; let Him save Himself if this is the Christ of God, His Chosen One!”
+The people stood watching, and the rulers sneered at him, saying, “He saved others; let him save himself if he is God’s Messiah, the Chosen One.”

 ## Luke 23:36

-The soldiers also ridiculed Him, coming up to Him, offering Him sour wine,
+The soldiers also mocked him, offering him sour wine

 ## Luke 23:37

-and saying,
-“If You are the King of the Jews, save Yourself!”
+and saying, “If you are the king of the Jews, save yourself.”

 ## Luke 23:38

-Now there was also an inscription above Him, “THIS IS THE KING OF THE JEWS.”
+There was a written notice above him, which read: THIS IS THE KING OF THE JEWS.

 ---

 ## Luke 23:39

-One of the criminals who were hanged there was hurling abuse at Him, saying,
-“Are You not the Christ?
-Save Yourself and us!”
+One of the criminals who hung there hurled insults at him: “Aren’t you the Messiah?
+Save yourself and us!”

 ## Luke 23:40

-But the other responded, and rebuking him, said,
-“Do you not even fear God, since you are under the same sentence of condemnation?
+But the other criminal rebuked him.
+“Don’t you fear God,” he said, “since you are under the same sentence?

 ## Luke 23:41

-And we indeed are suffering justly, for we are receiving what we deserve for our crimes;
-but this man has done nothing wrong.”
+We are punished justly, for we are getting what our deeds deserve.
+But this man has done nothing wrong.”

 ## Luke 23:42

-And he was saying,
-“Jesus, remember me when You come into Your kingdom!”
+Then he said, “Jesus, remember me when you come into your kingdom.”

 ## Luke 23:43

-And He said to him,
-“Truly I say to you, today you will be with Me in Paradise.”
+Jesus answered him, “Truly I tell you, today you will be with me in paradise.”

 ---

 ## Luke 23:44

-It was now about the sixth hour, and darkness came over the entire land until the ninth hour,
+It was now about noon, and darkness came over the whole land until three in the afternoon,

 ## Luke 23:45

-because the sun stopped shining; and the veil of the temple was torn in two.
+for the sun stopped shining.
+And the curtain of the temple was torn in two.

 ## Luke 23:46

-And Jesus, crying out with a loud voice, said,
-“Father, into Your hands I entrust My spirit.”
+Jesus called out with a loud voice, “Father, into your hands I commit my spirit.”
+When he had said this, he breathed his last.
-And having said this, He died.

 ## Luke 23:47

-Now when the centurion saw what had happened, he began praising God, saying,
-“This man was in fact innocent.”
+The centurion, seeing what had happened, praised God and said, “Surely this was a righteous man.”

 ## Luke 23:48

-And all the crowds who came together for this spectacle, after watching what had happened,
-began to return home, beating their chests.
+When all the people who had gathered to witness this sight saw what took place, they beat their breasts and went away.

 ## Luke 23:49

-And all His acquaintances, and the women who accompanied Him from Galilee,
-were standing at a distance, seeing these things.
+But all those who knew him, including the women who had followed him from Galilee, stood at a distance, watching these things.

 ---

 ## Luke 23:50

-And a man named Joseph, who was a member of the Council,
-a good and righteous man
+Now there was a man named Joseph, a member of the Council, a good and upright man,

 ## Luke 23:51

-(he had not consented to their plan and action), a man from Arimathea, a city of the Jews,
-who was waiting for the kingdom of God—
+who had not consented to their decision and action.
+He came from the Judean town of Arimathea and was waiting for the kingdom of God.

 ## Luke 23:52

-this man went to Pilate and asked for the body of Jesus.
+Going to Pilate, he asked for Jesus’ body.

 ## Luke 23:53

-And he took it down and wrapped it in a linen cloth,
-and laid Him in a tomb cut into the rock, where no one had ever lain.
+Then he took it down, wrapped it in linen cloth, and placed it in a tomb cut in the rock, one in which no one had yet been laid.

 ## Luke 23:54

-It was a preparation day, and a Sabbath was about to begin.
+It was Preparation Day, and the Sabbath was about to begin.

 ## Luke 23:55

-Now the women who had come with Him from Galilee followed,
-and they saw the tomb and how His body was laid.
+The women who had come with Jesus from Galilee followed Joseph and saw the tomb and how his body was laid in it.

 ## Luke 23:56

-And then they returned and prepared spices and perfumes.
-And on the Sabbath they rested, according to the commandment.
+Then they went home and prepared spices and perfumes.
+But they rested on the Sabbath in obedience to the commandment.